torik42/YaLafi/README.md

     See also
     [http://wiki.languagetool.org/http-server](http://wiki.languagetool.org/http-server).
-    This may be faster than the command-line tool used otherwise, especially for a large number of LaTeX files.
+    This may be faster than the command-line tool used otherwise, especially for a large number of LaTeX files or together with an editor plug-in.
     The server will not be stopped at the end (use '--server stop').
 - `--lt-server-options opts`<br>
   Pass additional options when starting a local LT server.